dotnet/docs-aspire/docs/whats-new/preview-5.md

        .WithReference(db);
 ```

 It's also possible to use an Azure hosted resource for local development by using the `AsAzurePostgresFlexibleServer()` extension method instead.
-When this method is used the container will not be started locally and cloud-based instance will be created just like the Azure only resource types.
+When this method is used the container isn't started locally and a cloud-based instance is created, just like the Azure-only resource types.
 The `PublishAsX` and `AsX` methods also support callbacks to customize the underlying Azure resources as shown above in the Cosmos DB example.

 For more information, see [Local Azure provisioning](../deployment/azure/local-provisioning.md).